ziansu/prorec/README.md

 # Source Code Foundation Models are Transferable Binary Analysis Knowledge Bases

-This repo contains the implementation of the paper [*Source Code Foundation Models are Transferable Binary Analysis Knowledge Bases*](https://arxiv.org/abs/2405.19581).
+This repo contains the implementation of the paper [*Source Code Foundation Models are Transferable Binary Analysis Knowledge Bases*](https://arxiv.org/abs/2405.19581), NeurIPS'24.

+***September 2024*** - The paper was accepted to NeurIPS 2024!

+---

 > For minimal reproduction, please refer to `src/binsum.ipynb` for binary summarization and `src/bfname.ipynb` for binary function name recovery.
 For these notebooks, we pre-computed the contexts from retriever and ProRec and included them in the datasets, so no GPU is needed to run these experiments.